Pennsylvania Junior Academy of Science: History

-The American Association for the Advancement of Science (AAAS) appointed a national executive committee in the early 1930's to coordinate the activities of the various state Junior Academies of Science.
+The American Association for the Advancement of Science (AAAS) appointed a national executive committee in the early 1930s to coordinate the activities of the various state Junior Academies of Science.
 A paper was presented at the Pennsylvania Academy of Science (PAS) meeting in 1932 that appointed a committee to consider developing of a junior academy in Pennsylvania; the senior PAS became the parent organization of PJAS.

-On March 31, 1934 in Reading, PA, delegates from 14 high school science clubs across Pennsylvania approved a constitution for the organization to officially form The Pennsylvania Junior Academy of Science.
-Dr. Otis W. Caldwell from Columbia University served as an official delegate of AAAS and welcomed the new group as Pennsylvania joined Indiana, Texas, Alabama, Arkansas, and others that already established junior academies of science.
-Dr. Karl F. Oerlein of the California State Teachers College served as the first State Director of PJAS until 1941.
+On March 31, 1934, in Reading, Pennsylvania, delegates from 14 high school science clubs across Pennsylvania approved a constitution for the organization to officially form the Pennsylvania Junior Academy of Science.
+Otis W. Caldwell from Columbia University served as an official delegate of AAAS and welcomed the new group as Pennsylvania joined Indiana, Texas, Alabama, Arkansas, and others that already established junior academies of science.
+Karl F. Oerlein of the California State Teachers College served as the first state director of PJAS until 1941.

-The following have served as PJAS State Directors: Dr. Karl F. Oerlein 1934-1941, Miss Mary Hawthorne 1941-1944, Mrs. Marie K. Overholts 1944-1945, Miss Sophie Moiles 1945-1958, Mr. Charles L. Bikle 1958-1964, Mr. Robert E. Hansen 1964-1967, Mrs. Carolyn A. Gibson 1967-1971, Sister M. Gabrielle, Ph.D.
-1971-1976, Mr. Joseph A. Gennaula 1976-1979, Mr. Clarence Myers 1979-1985, Mr. Edward Testa 1985-1989, Mr. Joseph Durkin 1989-1996, Mr. James W. Maloy 1996-2002, Mr. Peter Carando 2002-2008, Dr. Laura Fisanick 2008- 2014, Fay Hadaway-Nelson 2014-2020, and Robert Helm 2020 to present.
+The following have served as PJAS state directors: Karl F. Oerlein 1934–1941, Mary Hawthorne 1941–1944, Marie K. Overholts 1944–1945, Sophie Moiles 1945–1958, Charles L. Bikle 1958–1964, Robert E. Hansen 1964–1967, Carolyn A. Gibson 1967–1971, Sister M. Gabrielle 1971–1976, Joseph A. Gennaula 1976–1979, Clarence Myers 1979–1985, Edward Testa 1985–1989, Joseph Durkin 1989–1996, James W. Maloy 1996–2002, Peter Carando 2002–2008, Laura Fisanick 2008–2014, Fay Hadaway-Nelson 2014–2020, and Robert Helm since 2020.

 PJAS continued to grow thanks to the dedication of many adult sponsors, students, and alumni.
-State Meetings were held at various resorts and convention centers throughout Pennsylvania until 1990 with the last State Meeting held at the Seven Springs Resort.
-PJAS's continued growth caused the organization to move its State Meetings to Pennsylvania State University at University Park, PA where it has occurred since 1991.
+State meetings were held at various resorts and convention centers throughout Pennsylvania until 1990, with the last state meeting held at the Seven Springs Resort.
+PJAS's continued growth caused the organization to move its state meetings to Pennsylvania State University at University Park, where it has occurred since 1991.

-More than 5,000 students across 600 schools participated in PJAS (compared to 14 schools in 1934) with more than 3,000 students presenting their scientific research at the 2020 State Meeting.
+More than 5,000 students across 600 schools participated in PJAS (compared to 14 schools in 1934) with more than 3,000 students presenting their scientific research at the 2020 state meeting.

-The 2020 State Meeting was cancelled due to the COVID-19 pandemic.
-The 2021 State Meeting was held in a virtual format due to the lasting effects of the pandemic, requiring students to pre-recorded their presentations.
+The 2020 state meeting was cancelled due to the COVID-19 pandemic.
+The 2021 state meeting was held in a virtual format due to the lasting effects of the pandemic, requiring students to pre-record their presentations.

 PJAS participated as a sponsor/donor to the National Association of Academies of Science and the American Junior Academy of Sciences (AJAS) 2022 Conference.

 Projects

-PJAS projects fall under four main groups: Science, Mathematics, Computer Science, or Engineering projects.
-Each of these categories use their own individualized rubric.
+PJAS projects fall under four main groups: science, mathematics, computer science, and engineering.
+Each of these categories uses its own individualized rubric.

-Science Projects
+Science projects

 Consists of projects in the following categories: